How the MEP works

 Overall, the independent peer review found that ‘the scientific and technical work product used high-quality science in its assessment and was found to be in line with existing guidelines and conducted in a rigorous, appropriate, and defensible way’.

-The MEP Methodology covers the core air pollutants associated with shipping activity.
+The MEP Methodology covers the core GHGs and air pollutants associated with shipping activity.

 - CO2 – Carbon Dioxide.
 A colourless and odourless gas that is naturally present in the atmosphere but also enters through burning fossil fuels that contribute to climate change.